Waterdown Branch Accessible Door Out of Order

-The accessible washroom at Ancaster Branch is not working.
-We aim to get it fixed quickly.
+The accessibility door at Waterdown Branch is not working.
+We aim to fix it quickly.

 Bring back your borrowed library items (due Oct 1 or later) within 28 days to avoid a replacement or lost fee.
 We'll remove the fee when you bring back your overdue items.